jharwell/sierra/docs/src/plugins/prod/graphs.rst

 - Inter-experiment graphs, which are generated from a selected subset of data from each :term:`Experiment` in a :term:`Batch Experiment`.

+Within each of these logical graph types, any ``--graphs-backend`` can be specified to generate the actual graphs; overrideable on a per-graph basis.
+This makes generating mixed e.g. static graphs for inclusion in presentations and interactive graphs for inclusion in webpages easy.

 .. list-table::
    :header-rows: 1